What to do about debt if you lose your job

 - Short-term income protection insurance will replace a proportion of your income for up to 12 or 24 months.

-Check for any mortgage payment protection insurance (MPPI), payment protection insurance (PPI) or short-term income protection (STIP) insurance you may have previously taken out, and make a claim.
+Check for any mortgage payment protection insurance (MPPI), payment protection insurance (PPI) or short-term income protection (STIP) insurance you might have previously taken out, and make a claim.

-If you have insurance and your claim is refused, you may have been mis-sold the policy and could be eligible to claim compensation.
+If you have insurance and your claim is refused, you might have been mis-sold the policy and could be eligible to claim compensation.

 Step 3 – Prioritise your remaining debts